HPLQAQ/SAM-Deblur/README.md

 Put under **experiments/pretrained_models**.

 Download prepared data for experiments from [Baidu Netdisk](https://pan.baidu.com/s/1jHgwKqFuyyy8yixByiEfCg?pwd=hplv)|[Onedrive](https://1drv.ms/f/s!Ar-cR-XYHDTtgt8pYy2MBqQvroXl-Q?e=U7o4xc).
 If you only want to run our deblur pipeline, download test/val datasets(GoPro, RealBlurJ, REDS, ReLoBlur provided). if you want to train the model yourself, download train datasets(GoPro provided).
+Check [datasets README](datasets/README.md) for standard dataset structure.
 Unzip data and put under **datasets** dir for experiments.

 Prepared data comes from original datasets which are processed using code under **scripts/data_preparation**. *Use datasets uploaded above and your don't have to run the scripts your self.*